8. Granting authorisations for directed surveillance

 Section 28 provides that a person shall not grant authorisation for directed surveillance unless he believes that:

-the authorisation is necessary in the circumstances for the purpose of preventing or detecting conduct which is a criminal offence [why it is necessary needs to be addressed]
+the authorisation is necessary in the circumstances for the purpose of;

 The authorising officer in determining whether the surveillance is proportionate will give particular consideration to any collateral intrusion on or interference with the privacy of persons other than the subject(s) of the surveillance.
 Measures should be taken, wherever practicable, to avoid or minimise unnecessary intrusion into the lives of those not directly connected with the investigation or operation.

-Wherever possible authorising officers should not be responsible for authorising their own activities.
+The Council officer must obtain an authorisations in writing from an authorising officer (see Section 5).
+Wherever possible authorising officers should not be responsible for authorising the activities of their own services.

-From 1 November 2012 approval from a Justice of the Peace [J.P] is required before directed surveillance may be undertaken or renewed.
-The investigating officer will attend court with the application ready to answer the JP’s questions.
-However, the forms and supporting papers must by themselves make the case.
-Help with completing the forms is available from the Principal Solicitor
+The investigating officer will attend the Court hearing with the application ready to answer the JP’s questions, although the forms and supporting papers must by themselves make the case.

 The 2012 Home Office Guidance states that in most emergency situations where the police have power to act, then they are able to authorise activity under RIPA without prior JP approval.
 Therefore local councils may need to work with the police if faced with an emergency.